Cascade-Panel/Cascade-Daemon/README.md

 # LittleWings 🚀

-LittleWings is a web application designed to manage and interact with Docker containers via a WebSocket-based interface.
+DEPRECATED: LittleWings is a web application designed to manage and interact with Docker containers via a WebSocket-based interface.
 This project leverages the Sanic web framework to handle HTTP and WebSocket requests, enabling real-time communication and control of Docker containers.

 ## Features ✨